sinch/sms-python-tutorial/README.md

 ##Video

-We've made a quick video to show you how to get started with this tutorial.
+We have also turned this tutorial into a quick video walkthrough.
+Click on the image below to watch the tutorial.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=dE-xyeBNAvs" target="_blank"><img src="http://img.youtube.com/vi/dE-xyeBNAvs/0.jpg"
 alt="Send SMS in Python" width="400" height="281" border="10" /></a>